wego-technologies/gatego-docs/site/extra_features/Waire Integration.md

 Semi Truck | Class 8
 Semi Truck + Trailer | Class 8

-!!!light Vehicle visits to the yard
+!!!light Guest visits to the yard
-Please note that currently the vehicle visits to the yard are deliberately ignored in the calculation of Waire points.
+Please note that guest visits to the yard are deliberately ignored in the calculation of Waire points.
 !!!
 |||